This haddock florentine is my way of combining gourmet with comfort, perfectly pan-seared haddock in a rich and creamy spinach sauce.

 How to make haddock florentine

 Follow these simple, photo-assisted instructions to prepare this florentine style haddock.
-Check out recipe card below for a printable version that has quantities, instructions and notes in one place.

 Step 1: In a skillet, melt butter over medium-low heat then add garlic and sauté 1 minute.
 Sprinkle in the flour and stir 1 more minute.
 Slowly whisk in the milk until the mixture gets smooth.
 Keep stirring and let it thicken very slightly.
 Next add cream cheese, crushed red pepper flakes, salt, pepper and Italian seasoning.
 Whisk well to get rid of any lumps.